Region-of-Interest Prioritised Sampling for Constrained Autonomous Exploration Systems: Results

 One can also use Walsh transforms in a multi-scale manner.
-The Walsh sampling masks from Fig. \ref{fig:samplingMaps} are used.
-The number of measurements in each spatial frequency level in each Walsh frequency measurement mask is provided in Table \ref{tableWalshMeasurementsPerBand}.
+The Walsh sampling masks from Fig.~\ref{fig:samplingMaps} are used.
+The number of Walsh measurements in each spatial frequency band is provided in Table~\ref{tableWalshMeasurementsPerBand}.
 For each RoI size the total number of Walsh measurements is fixed beforehand while determining the sampling map.
-The number of measurements required for RPS with Walsh ensemble is thus equal to $CM + \sum_{i=1}^M \left\lfloor \frac{p_i}{100}n_i \right\rfloor $.
-The total physical measurements cycles on the DMD is twice the second term, as the Walsh ensemble consists of $\pm1$ measurements, plus the common low resolution measurements for RoIs.
-For reconstructing the RoIs only Walsh measurements are used.
-Thus the low resolution reconstruction of the RoIs, used for detecting RoIs, is used as the coarse reconstruction for the \textit{simulated} measurements for calculating the first RI values.
-Thereafter for further refinement the Walsh reconstructions at different spatial scales are used as the coarse reconstructions for the \textit{simulated} measurements.
-The results with multi-level Walsh measurements are shown in Fig. \ref{figCupVisRI_walsh} and the reconstruction metrics are recorded in Table \ref{tableCupVisRI_roiMetricWalsh}.
-The advantage of using the concept of multi-level sampling with the concept of RI indicator is evident from comparing the results in Table \ref{tableCupVisRI_roiMetricWalsh} and Table \ref{tableCupVisRI_Rademacher}.
-Multi-level Walsh measurements with RI achieve a similar performance as random-macro-pixel Rademacher measurements at a smaller measurement budget.
+The number of measurements required for RPS with Walsh ensemble is equal to $CM + \sum_{i=1}^M \left\lfloor \frac{p_i}{100}n_i \right\rfloor $.
+The total physical measurements cycles on the DMD is twice the second term, as the Walsh ensemble consists of $\pm1$ measurements, plus the low resolution measurements for the entire scene.
+The low resolution acquisition is performed with $0/1$ random-macro-pixel measurements.
+For RoI reconstruction only the Walsh measurements are used.
+For calculating the initial RI values, the low frequency Walsh measurements are used as the refined measurements and the low resolution regions corresponding to the RoIs from the low resolution reconstruction are used as the coarse reconstruction for the \textit{simulated} measurements.
+For further refinement the Walsh reconstructions at different spatial scales are used as the coarse reconstructions for the \textit{simulated} measurements.
+The results with multi-level Walsh measurements are shown in Fig.~\ref{figCupVisRI_walsh} and in Table~\ref{tableCupVisRI_walsh}.
+The reconstruction metrics are recorded in Table~\ref{tableCupVisRI_roiMetricWalsh}.
+The advantage of using the concept of multi-level sampling with the concept of RI is evident from comparing the results in Table~\ref{tableCupVisRI_Rademacher} and Table~\ref{tableCupVisRI_roiMetricWalsh}.
+Multi-level Walsh measurements with RI achieve similar performance as random-macro-pixel Rademacher measurements with a smaller measurement budget.